We offer fast and free delivery on every order in the UK. Find out more information on delivery below.

 They have the same atomic structure and the same physical, chemical and optical properties as mined diamonds.
 The lab grown diamonds that we retail are all certificated by the IGI.
-To enable the stones to be easily identifiable they have a laser mark on the girdle with the certificate number and “Laboratory Grown in the USA” which is only clear under under extreme magnification.
+To enable the stones to be easily identifiable they have a laser mark on the girdle with the certificate number and “Laboratory Grown in the USA” which is only clear under extreme magnification.

 A certified jeweller or gemologist will not be able to tell the difference between a CVD lab grown diamond and a mined diamond without this identification.
-Testing equipment is needed to be able to tell the difference but this only available at testing laboratories such as the IGI and GIA.
+Testing equipment is needed to be able to tell the difference but this is only available at testing laboratories such as the IGI and GIA.